MarkWattsBoomi/FlowComponentModel/README.md

 ## Overview

-The package contains two basic classes you can use: -
+The package contains three basic classes you can use: -

 ### FlowComponent